朝晖化工

 Coating Selection

-• Single-layer primer plus ordinary topcoat, such as epoxy primer + acrylic topcoat.
+• Single-layer primer plus a conventional topcoat, such as an epoxy primer plus an acrylic topcoat.

-Typical Environment Urban industrial environments or coastal areas with moderate pollution.
+Typical environment Urban industrial environments or coastal areas, moderate pollution.

 Coating Selection